enkidevs/curriculum/CSS/HTML/hypertext-markup-language.md

 ---
 ## Content

 Also known as **HTML**, it is the standard markup language used to create websites.
-HTML describes the structure of a webpage semantically, using **tags**.
+HTML[1] describes the structure of a web page semantically, using **tags**.
 A HTML tag syntax is the name of the HTML element, enclosed by the *less than* and *greater than* signs.

 To denote the end of an element, a closing tag is used.
 It has an extra forward slash before the name of the element:
 ```html